riccardoperra/pipelineui/README.md

 > [!NOTE]
 >
-> This project has been made for [SolidHack 2024](https://www.solidjs.com/blog/solidhack-2024-announcement). \n
+> This project has been made for [SolidHack 2024](https://www.solidjs.com/blog/solidhack-2024-announcement).
+>
-> Since October is the hacktoberfest month, this project has been made with `AppWrite Cloud (Free tier)` for their [Appwrite’s Hacktoberfest 2024 Hackathon](https://appwrite.io/blog/post/appwrite-hacktoberfest-hackathon-2024).
+> Since October is the hacktoberfest month, this project use `AppWrite Cloud (Free tier)` for their [Appwrite’s Hacktoberfest 2024 Hackathon](https://appwrite.io/blog/post/appwrite-hacktoberfest-hackathon-2024).

 ## 🤖 Tech stack